salmonMSE utilizes an age-structured model in the projections. The

 |

-Relative fitness loss at the i-th life stage (egg, fry,
+Relative fitness loss at the life stage i (egg, fry,

 smolt) |